COVID-19 FAQs Selling - Selling Loans In Forbearance

-- I delivered a loan that does not meet the sale requirements for a loan in forbearance outlined in Lender Letter LL-2020-06.
+- I delivered a loan that does not meet the sale requirements for a loan in forbearance outlined in LL-2020-06.
 How will these be handled?
-NEW

-Lenders must self-report any loan that did not meet the requirements for the sale of loan in forbearance set forth in LL-2020-06 in accordance with self-reporting provisions set forth in Selling Guide D1-3-06, Lender Post-Closing Quality Control Reporting, Record Retention, and Audit.
-(Also see Q. “How does a lender self-report loans to Fannie Mae?” for additional information about self-reporting.)
+Lenders must self-report any loan that did not meet the requirements for the sale of loan in forbearance set forth in the Lender Letter in accordance with self-reporting provisions set forth in D1-3-06, Lender Post-Closing Quality Control Reporting, Record Retention, and Audit.
+(Also see Q125.
+“How does a lender self-report loans to Fannie Mae?” for additional information about self-reporting.)

 Fannie Mae will require the responsible party (“lender”) to remedy the loan as described below.

 |Prior to 5/1/2020||The loan meets all of the eligibility requirements of LL-2020-06, including note date, loan purpose, and pay history requirements, except that the delivery date was prior to 5/1/20||The lender may elect to pay the applicable LLPA identified in LL-2020-06 or repurchase the loan.|